madysondesigns/quicknote/README.md

 Uses LocalStorage to save your note over accidental refreshes, tab closes, or browser restarts.

+Inserts the date you created a note at the top.
+If you're like me, you leave notes open in browser tabs for far too long.

 ## About QuickNote

 I wrote this quickly so I can give up Post-It notes.
 I hate Post-It notes.